Bruce Ackerman: Early life and education

+Career

-Ackerman was born on August 19, 1943.
-He graduated from the Bronx High School of Science and received a Bachelor of Arts degree from Harvard University in 1964 as well as a Bachelor of Laws degree from Yale Law School in 1967.
-He clerked for U.S. Court of Appeals Judge Henry J. Friendly from 1967 to 1968, and then for U.S. Supreme Court Justice John Marshall Harlan II from 1968 to 1969.
+Ackerman clerked for U.S. Court of Appeals Judge Henry Friendly from 1967 to 1968, and then for U.S. Supreme Court Justice John Marshall Harlan II from 1968 to 1969.

 Ackerman joined the faculty of University of Pennsylvania Law School in 1969.
 He was a professor at Yale University from 1974 to 1982 and at Columbia University from 1982 to 1987.
 Since 1987 Ackerman has been the Sterling Professor of Law and Political Science at Yale.
-He teaches classes at Yale on the concepts of justice and on his theories of constitutional transformation (i.e., the Constitution of the Founders was transformed by the Civil War/Reconstruction and the New Deal).
-His wife, Susan Rose-Ackerman, is also a professor at Yale Law School who teaches classes on administrative law.
-Their son, John M. Ackerman, is also an academic who lives and works in Mexico.
-Their daughter, Sybil Ackerman-Munson is an environmentalist in Portland, Oregon.
+He teaches classes at Yale on the concepts of justice and on his theories of constitutional transformation.
+He regards himself as a legal pragmatist.

 He was elected a Fellow of the American Academy of Arts and Sciences in 1986.
 He is also a Commander of the Order of Merit of the French Republic.

 Ackerman is listed as counsel in U.S. Army Captain Nathan Michael Smith's lawsuit against President Barack Obama.
 The lawsuit asserts five counts against the President: that Operation Inherent Resolve violates the War Powers Resolution, that the Constitution's Take Care Clause requires the President to publish a sustained legal justification of his actions, that the Authorization for Use of Military Force Against Terrorists does not authorize the operation against ISIS, that the Iraq Resolution does not authorize the operation in Iraq, and that the Commander in Chief clause does not allow the President to authorize the operation.
 Captain Smith's attorneys allege he has standing to sue because he will be personally liable for any damages he inflicts in an illegal war.
 The White House responded that the lawsuit raises "legitimate questions".
 After the district court dismissed the lawsuit as a political question, Ackerman appealed.

+In 2022, Ackerman co-authored a Politico article with Gerard Magliocca predicting that the 2024 United States presidential election would divide the country into Democratic states that disqualify Donald Trump from appearing on the ballot under the Fourteenth Amendment to the United States Constitution for the January 6 United States Capitol attack and Republican states which would not, potentially leading to a constitutional crisis in which no candidate wins a supermajority of votes in the United States Electoral College and in which the United States House of Representatives either nominates Trump as the winner despite losing the electoral vote or is completely incapable of resolving the issue through a contingent election as constitutionally required.
+This prediction failed to play out after the Supreme Court ruled in Trump v.
+Anderson that individual states could not rule on the eligibility of a candidate.